Snooz82/robotframework-datadriver/Readme.rst

 Because Data Driver is a listener and a library at the same time it sets itself as a listener when this library is imported into a test suite.

-To use it, just import it as Library in your suite.
-You may use the first argument (option) to set the file name or path to the data file.
+To use it, just use it as Library in your suite.
+You may use the first argument (option) which may set the file name or path to the data file.

 Without any options set, it loads a .csv file which has the same name and path like the test suite .robot .